Who needs a licence

 If you are holding a small scale, ad hoc event for less than 500 people you will require a Temporary Event Notice.

 A premises licence fee is based on the non-domestic rateable value (NDRV) of the premises.
-You can check your rateable value at the Valuation Office Agency website.
-Please visit our Fees and Charges page for more information on what your application will cost.
+You can check your rateable value at Valuation Office Agency (www.gov.uk).

 An annual renewal fee is payable to the Council for your premises licence to remain in place.